saky-semicolon/Propositional-Logic-in-Artificial-Intelligence/Readme.md

 | →  | if p then q (conditional/implication)  | p → q  |
 | ↔ | p if and only if q (biconditional)  | p ↔ q  |

+* If the compound statement has two variables (p and q) the truth table must be constructed with 4 rows.
+* If 3 variables (p, q and r), then 8 rows.

 Two primitive statements are defined as follows,

     s: Your handbag is stylish